enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-group.md

 * to group documents by a specified expression.
 * to sum all numerical values by a specified expression.
 * to group aggregation stages as a single aggregation
-* to sum all non numerical and numerical values and output a combined result.
+* to sum all non-numerical and numerical values and output a combined result.

 ---
 ## Revision